django/django/docs/asgi.rst

 (for example, a channel might be used to queue thumbnails of previously uploaded videos), and protocol events to/from connected clients.

-As such, this specification outlines encodings to and from ASGI messages for HTTP and WebSocket; this allows any ASGI web server to talk to any ASGI web application, as well as servers and applications for any other protocol with a common specification.
-It is recommended that if other protocols become commonplace they should gain standardized formats in a supplementary specification of their own.
+As such, there are :ref:`sub-specifications <asgi_sub_specifications>` that outline encodings to and from ASGI messages for common protocols like HTTP and WebSocket; in particular, the HTTP one covers the WSGI/ASGI interoperability.
+It is recommended that if a protocol becomes commonplace, it should gain standardized formats in a sub-specification of its own.

 The message formats are a key part of the specification; without them, the protocol server and web application might be able to talk to each other,